kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 I had already pre-registered, but I headed down to the ballroom area after eating to see how things were coming together.

+I have this weird strategy at conferences: I go to the talks.
+Today I was in sessions with Matz, Murray Steele, Ahmed Omran, Noel Rappin, Brandt Sheets, Samuel Giddens, Martin Emde, Marty Haught, Sara Jackson, Aaron Patterson, and Nickolas Means.

+Everyone did a great job.
+I'll have my recap post later.
+On to the random pictures of the day...

+At lunch they served coconut creme brulee in these tiny mugs.
+It was tasty and unexpected.

+{{< figure src="/img/rubyconf2024/creme_brulee.jpg" class="mid" alt="A serving of creme brulee and chocolate cake" >}}

+Do you think the hotel has these rubies in this display case all the time, or just for us?

+{{< figure src="/img/rubyconf2024/ruby_statues.jpg" class="mid" alt="A display case with jewelry and trinkets that displays large rubies" >}}

 ## This Post Is In Progress And Will Update